 Fever: what’s hot, what’s not, and what to do about it

-Parents ask us about fever more than any other topic, so here is what every parent needs to know:
+Parents ask us about how to treat fever more than any other topic, so here is what every parent needs to know:

 Fever is a sign of illness.
 Your body makes a fever in effort to heat up and kill germs without harming your body.